Annageorg/book-list-api/README.md

 # Book list API

-The ids are generated randomly and I have made an initial 5 items-list.
+The ids are generated randomly and one JSON object is expected each time.
 See below the endpoints and the deployed app-link in Heroku to use in Insomnia.

 ### 1. Get full booklisting
 **GET** request at